A-DYB/warframe-weapon-simulator/Readme.md

 # Pocket Simulacrum
 This uses the Monte Carlo method.
 That means using random sampling, many simulations are averaged to get the result.

-Most things are implemented with the exception of some weapon specific functionality (see below: Things that may not be added, unless largely requested).
+Most things are implemented with the exception of some weapon specific functionality (see below: Things that may not be added).
 Melee attack spacing uses the time to complete the moveset divided by the number of hits.

 ![](images/simulation.png)